fhoedemakers/pico-infonesPlus/README.md

 - SELECT + START: Resets back to the SD Card menu.
 Game saves are saved to the SD card.
 - SELECT + UP/SELECT + DOWN: switches screen modes.
 - SELECT + A/B: toggle rapid-fire.
+- STARt + A : Toggle framerate display

 ## Save games
 For games which support it, saves will be stored in the /SAVES folder of the SD card.
 Caution: the save ram will only be saved back to the SD card when quitting the game via (START + SELECT)